umijs/qiankun/docs/faq/README.md

 Since qiankun get assets which imported by sub app via fetch, these static resources must be required to support [cors](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

+If it is your own script, you can support it by developing server-side cross-domain.
+If it is a 3-legged script and cannot add cross-domain headers to it, you can drag the script to the local and have your own server serve support cross-domain.

 See [Enable Nginx Cors](https://enable-cors.org/server_nginx.html).

 ## How to solve that micro apps loaded failed due to abnormal scripts inserted dynamically by carriers